HPSCTerrSys/simexp_ideal_fs-idealnwp_icon-eclm-parflow_wfe-case/README.md

 ## Introduction

-This make use of the TSMP2 workflow engine for running simulations.
+This simulation experiment make use of the TSMP2 workflow engine for running simulations.

 ## Setup the workflow